robang74/redfishos/forum/knowhow/flashing-tools-for-Xperia-phones.md

 Size: 2.66 GB
 ```

-In the installation instructions by Jolla there is the suggestion of to upgrade to Android 11 from 10 but nothing about downgrading 12 to 11.
-There is also no any warning about the imperative need of having Android 11, like DO NOT INSTALL UNLESS Andorid 11 is flashed before into the device.
+In the installation instructions by Jolla there is the suggestion of upgrading to Android 11 from 10 but nothing about downgrading 12 to 11.
+There is also no warning about the imperative need of having Android 11, like DO NOT INSTALL UNLESS Android 11 is flashed before into the device.

-Therefore, it seems that there is not any reason to not go with the factory Andorid 12 or using XperiFirm for flashing it.
+Therefore, it seems that there is not any reason to not go with the factory Android 12 or using XperiFirm for flashing it.
 Unfortunately the reality presents us another story but further investigation can be conducted to check if Android 12 can be supported as well 11 and 10.

 Android 11 AOSP available on XperiFirm: